 When should I consider using the dual-mode teaching method?

-Dual-Mode Teaching allows you to sometimes hold sessions with students or lecturers being located in different places, such as on placement or having returned to their home address.
+Dual-mode teaching allows you to sometimes hold sessions with students or lecturers being located in different places, such as on placement or having returned to their home address.

 Whilst this may not be your first preference, public health measures may force some students to self-isolate or social distance.
-Preparing yourself by being practiced in dual-mode teaching would allow all students to continue attending classes.
+Preparing yourself by being practised in dual-mode teaching would allow all students to continue attending classes.

 Due to its high levels of interaction, dual-mode teaching is often better suited to smaller groups with fewer than 80 participants.